 No one has to have a model body to dress well, and it’s not just that if you’re a few pounds more than you normally are, you should hide the curves instead.
 We have to feel comfortable as we are.

 I love this phrase from English designer Vivienne Westwood: “buy less, choose better.”
 The clothes, to reach us at a good price, go through dozens of processes that cause social and environmental damage and only consciously consuming that we can reduce these impacts.
 How about starting now?

-In the coming weeks I will be here again, always bringing the subject of sustainable fashion to think better if we really need to buy that clothes from the window.
+In the coming weeks, I will be here again, always bringing the subject of sustainable fashion to think better if we need to buy those clothes from the window.